raphaelleroffo/raphaelleroffo.github.io/presentations/index.md

 # Public speaking and publications

-I really enjoy teaching and sharing learnings with specialist and non-specialists audiences alike; it certainly is a different exercise and challenge !
+I really enjoy teaching and sharing learnings with specialist and non-specialist audiences alike; it certainly is a different exercise and challenge !

 &nbsp;
 ## Public speaking